Slay the Spire 2: How to Heal and Restore Health Efficiently

 Instant deliveryNo spam, unsubscribe anytime

-Smart healing means preventing damage before you need recovery
+Smart healing means preventing damage first

 • Prioritize reliable block early.
 Frontloaded defense prevents the chip damage that quietly ruins acts.